-30. (1) The surviving spouse or a life partner of a deceased contributor is entitled to the dependant's benefits contemplated in this Part, if application is made-

-- (a) in accordance with prescribed requirements and the provisions of this Part; and - (b) within six months of the death of the contributor except that, on good cause shown, the Commissioner may accept an application after the six-month period.

-(2) Any dependent child of a deceased contributor is entitled to the dependant's benefits contemplated in this Part if application is made in accordance with the provisions of this Part and-
+- 30. (1) The surviving spouse or a life partner of a deceased contributor is entitled to the dependant's benefits contemplated in this Part, if application is made- - (a) in accordance with prescribed requirements and the provisions of this Part; and - (b) within six months of the death of the contributor except that, on just cause 35 shown, the Commissioner may accept an application after the six-month period. - (2) Any dependent child of a deceased contributor is entitled to the dependant's benefits contemplated in this Part if application is made in accordance with the provisions of this Part and-

-- (a) there is no surviving spouse; or - (b) the surviving spouse has not made application for the benefits within six 50 months of the contributor's death.

-(3) The weekly benefit payable to the dependant is the weekly unemployment benefit referred to in Part B of this Chapter that would have been payable to the deceased contributor if the contributor had been alive.
+- (a) there is no surviving spouse or life partner; or - (b) the surviving spouse or life partner has not made application for the benefits within six months of the contributor's death. - (3) The benefit payable to the dependant is the unemployment benefit referred to in Part B of this Chapter that would have been payable to the deceased contributor if the 45 contributor had been alive.